-- 4) The Frequency Response Deadband of Frequency deviation and Droop are selected by the TSO and must be able to be reselected subsequently (without requiring to be online or remote) within the given frames in the table 4. - 5) As a result of a frequency step change, the Power Generating Module shall be capable of activating full Active Power Frequency Response, at or above the full line according to figure 6 in accordance with the parameters specified by each TSO (aiming at avoiding Active Power oscillations for the Power Generating Module) within the ranges according to table 5.
+- 4) The Frequency Response Deadband of Frequency deviation and Droop are selected by the TSO and must be able to be reselected subsequently (without requiring to be online or remote) within the given frames in the table 4, subject to notification to the National Regulatory Authority.
+The modalities of that notification shall be determined in accordance with the applicable national regulatory framework. - 5) As a result of a frequency step change, the Power Generating Module shall be capable of activating full Active Power Frequency Response, at or above the full line according to figure 6 in accordance with the parameters specified by each TSO (aiming at avoiding Active Power oscillations for the Power Generating Module) within the ranges according to table 5.
+This specification shall be subject to notification to the National Regulatory Authority.
+The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.
 The combination of choice of the parameters according to table 5 shall take into account possible technology dependent limitations.
-The initial delay of activation shall be as short as possible and reasonably justified by the Power Generating Facility Owner to the Relevant TSO, by providing technical evidence for why a longer time is needed, if greater than 2 seconds or a shorter time if specified by the Relevant TSO while respecting the provisions of Article 4(3) for generation technologies without lnertia.
+The initial delay of activation shall be as short as possible and reasonably justified by the Power Generating Facility Owner to the Relevant TSO, by providing technical evidence for why a longer time is needed, if greater than 2 seconds or a shorter time if specified by the Relevant TSO while respecting the provisions of Article 4(3) for generation technologies without Inertia.